Universal Polarization for Processes with Memory: Decoding the Universal Polar Code

-The universal polar codes consist of a concatenation of the \BST and \arikan's polar codes.
-Ultimately, the codes consist of recursive applications of \arikan transforms, which can be decoded efficiently using successive-cancellation decoding.
-The difference between the slow and fast stages lies in the order in which the \arikan transforms are chained.
+The universal polar code consists of a concatenation of a \BST cascade and \arikan's seminal codes, that is fast transforms.
+Ultimately, the code consists of recursive applications of \arikan transforms, which can be decoded efficiently using successive-cancellation decoding.
+The difference between the slow and fast stages lies in the order in which the \arikan transforms are connected.
 Therefore, both the slow and fast polarization stages are decoded using successive-cancellation decoding, performed in lockstep.

-Specifically, the decoder estimates the codeword bits in succession, assuming previous decoding decisions are correct.
+Specifically, the decoder estimates the transformed bits (the $\hat{U}$ in \Cref{fig_notation for how to construct}) in succession, assuming previous decoding decisions are correct.
 To decode a symbol, the decoder computes its likelihood ratio; this is performed recursively.
 If the symbol is ``frozen,'' the decoder returns its frozen value.
 In a non-symmetric case, this might employ some common randomness shared between the encoder and decoder, see~\cite{Honda_Yamamoto_2013} for details.

 Due to the memory in the \soprocess, the recursive computation of likelihoods is done via the successive-cancellation trellis decoding of~\cite{wang2014joint} and~\cite{Wang_2015}.
 In this variation of successive-cancellation decoding, the decoder is cognizant of the existence of an underlying state connecting two blocks, and averages over it when computing likelihoods.
-This results in a slight increase in complexity; in a regular polar code, when there are $|\mathcal{S}|$ states and the code length is $\hat{N}$, the decoding complexity is $O(|\mathcal{S}|^3 \hat{N}\cdot \log \hat{N})$, see~\cite[Theorem 2]{Wang_2015}
+This results in a slight increase in complexity; in a seminal polar code, when there are $|\mathcal{S}|$ states and the code length is $\hat{N}$, the decoding complexity is $O(|\mathcal{S}|^3 \hat{N}\cdot \log \hat{N})$, see~\cite[Theorem 2]{Wang_2015}